 UCHealth Longs Peak Hospital strives to meet patients’ expectations for care and service in a consistent manner.
 Patients, or their personal representatives, have the right to submit a verbal or written complaint 24 hours a day.

-Longs Peak Hospital and its governing Board have approved the following process to assist you with the complaint or grievances process.
+Longs Peak Hospital and its governing Board have approved the following process to assist you with the complaint or grievance process.

 If you voice a complaint to a Longs Peak Hospital staff member, and you are satisfied with the actions taken on your behalf, the complaint is considered resolved.